Doctor On Demand Professionals Notice of Privacy Practices

 Included Health offers online telehealth services enabling our Members to report their health history and engage independent healthcare professionals (“Healthcare Professionals”) to obtain medical and healthcare services, as well as provide behavioral health coaching from Coaches (“Coaches”) who do not provide professional or clinical services.

 The Healthcare Professionals who deliver Services through Included Health are independent professionals practicing within several groups of independently owned professional practices.
-The practices that are subject to this Notice include Doctor On Demand Professionals of California, P.C.; Doctor On Demand Professionals of Illinois Basu, Ltd.; Innovative Medical Practice of Massachusetts, P.C.; Doctor On Demand Professionals of Michigan, P.C.; Innovative Medical Practice of North Carolina, P.C.; Doctor On Demand Professionals of New Jersey, P.C.; Innovative Medical Practice of New York, P.C.; and Doctor On Demand Professionals of Texas, P.A.
+The practices that are subject to this Notice include Doctor On Demand Professionals of California, P.C.; Doctor On Demand Professionals of Illinois Basu, Ltd.; Innovative Medical Practice of Massachusetts, P.C.; Doctor On Demand Professionals of Michigan, P.C.; Innovative Medical Practice of North Carolina, P.C.; Doctor On Demand Professionals of New Jersey, P.C.; Innovative Medical Practice of New York, P.C.; and Doctor on Demand Professionals of Texas, P.A.
 These practices are collectively known as “Doctor On Demand Professionals” (“us”, “we”, “our”).

 This Notice of Privacy Practices or “Notice” describes how Doctor On Demand Professionals may use and disclose your health information and how you can access this information.
-The Doctor On Demand Professionals are part of an organized health care arrangement (OHCA).
-Your health information may be shared among the Doctor On Demand Professionals as necessary to carry out treatment, payment, and/or health care operations related to the OHCA.
+The Doctor on Demand Professionals are part of an organized health care arrangement (OHCA).
+Your health information may be shared among the Doctor on Demand Professionals as necessary to carry out treatment, payment, and/or health care operations related to the OHCA.
 All participants in the OHCA arrangement are required to abide by this Notice.

 How is patient privacy protected?